How to Reactivate a Discontinued PPF Account Online — SBI, Post Office & HDFC Steps

 Step-by-Step: How to Revive Your PPF Account

 Step 1 — Calculate how many years were missed.
-Count the number of financial years (April–March) in which no deposit was made.
-Each missed year costs ₹500 deposit + ₹50 penalty.
+Count the number of financial years (April to March) in which no deposit was made.
+Each missed year costs ₹500 minimum deposit + ₹50 penalty.

-Step 4 — Pay the revival amount.
+Step 5 — Pay the revival amount.
 Pay ₹500 × missed years plus ₹50 × missed years.
-You can pay additional amounts up to the current year's ₹1.5 lakh limit in the same transaction.
+You can pay additional amounts for past years and the current year in the same transaction, subject to the ₹1.5 lakh combined cap.

 What If You Don't Revive the Account?

-If you choose not to revive, the account continues to earn PPF interest on the existing balance until maturity (15 years from account opening).
-At maturity, you can withdraw the full amount including accumulated interest.
+If you choose not to revive, the account continues to earn PPF interest on the existing balance until maturity (15 years from the end of the financial year in which the account was opened).
+At maturity, you can withdraw the full amount including accumulated interest — tax-free.

-However, you cannot make any further deposits, take loans, or extend the account after maturity.
-For most people with significant PPF balances, this is a poor outcome — especially if the 15-year period is not yet complete and you are losing years of tax-free compounding on fresh deposits.
+However, you cannot make any further deposits, take loans, or extend the account in 5-year blocks after maturity.
+For most people with significant PPF balances and years remaining, this is a poor outcome — especially if you are losing years of tax-free compounding on fresh deposits.

 The ₹50 per year penalty is genuinely small relative to the benefit of keeping the account active.
-Revival almost always makes sense unless the account was opened accidentally or holds a negligible balance.
+Revival almost always makes sense unless the account holds a negligible balance or is very close to maturity.

 How to Make Sure This Does Not Happen Again